holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.7.3 Cross Link Authority

-A Cross Link becomes a Circle Member of the Target Circle, and may use the authorities of a Circle Member to process Tensions that relate to the Target Circle limiting the Linked Entity.
+A Cross Link becomes a Core Circle Member of the Target Circle, and may use the authorities of a Core Circle Member to process Tensions that relate to the Target Circle limiting the Linked Entity.

 However, beyond removing limitations, a Cross Link may not use the Target Circle to build more capacities for the Linked Entity, unless those capacities would also help the Target Circle express its own Purpose or Accountabilities.